puppetlabs/puppet/api/docs/http_api_index.md

 The CA API contains all of the endpoints used in support of Puppet's PKI system.

-The CA V1 endpoints share the same basic format as the Master V3 API, since they are also based off of puppet's internal "indirector".
+The CA V1 endpoints share the same basic format as the master V3 API, since they are also based off of Puppet's internal "indirector".
 However, they have a different prefix and version.
 The endpoints thus follow the form:
-`/puppet-ca/v1/:indirection/:key?environment=:environment` where
+`/puppet-ca/v1/:indirection/:key?environment=:environment` where:

-  * `:environment` is the name of the environment that should be in effect for the request.
-Not all endpoints need an environment, but the query parameter must always be specified.
+* `:environment` is an arbitrary placeholder word, required for historical reasons.
+No CA endpoints actually use an environment, but the query parameter must always be specified.
 * `:indirection` is the indirection to dispatch the request to.
 * `:key` is the "key" portion of the indirection call.

-As with the Master V3 API, using this API requires a significant amount of understanding of how puppet's internal services are structured.
+As with the master V3 API, using this API requires a significant amount of understanding of how Puppet's internal services are structured.
 The following documents provide additional specification.

 ### SSL Certificate Related Services